clearlydefined/crawler/README.md

 `docker run --rm -d --env-file ../dev.env.list -p 9229:9229 -p 5000:5000 --entrypoint npm cdcrawler:latest run local`

+At this point you can attach VS Code with the built in debugging profile (see .vscode/launch.json)

 # Clouds

 ## Google Cloud